PikaBlue107/peg-left-recursion/PEG Direct Left-Recursion Prototype/doc/left_recursion_algorithm.md

 # NOTES from discussion with Melody

 #### (Friday, April 2, 2021, 1:30pm-3:00pm)

 ---

+## Simple Case

+This case lists the typical example of a left-recursive expression, and how its matching may be implemented in the VM.

+### Pattern Definitions:

+    Expression = (Expression "+" Number) / Number
+    Number = [0-9]

+### Number match definition:
+    Number:
+      CHARSET '0'-'9'
+      RET

+### Expression match definition:
+Expression will compile to a vector of bytecode that ends in a Return.

+    Expression:
+      	// When some other pattern calls 'Expression', vm jumps to this address.

+		// TODO: Instantiate grow array
+		OPENGROW <CurrentPosition>

+		// TODO: Revisit
+      	grow[0].start = <CurrentPosition>

+      	// We know that any left-recursive rule for Expression will fail at first, so
+      	// we should generate code for each non-left-recursive alternative.
+      	// There is just one: Number

+		// Delegate to non-LR alternatives
+      	CALL Number

+    SeedSuccess:
+      	// Yay!
+We have matched Expression to one of the non-LR rules!

+      	// TODO: Revisit
+      	grow[0].end = <CurrentPosition>
+ 		// TODO: Revisit
+      	i = 0

+	// BEGIN LEFT-RECURSIVE ATTEMPTS

+	// Attempt first LR alternative
+    TryPlus:

+      	// Attempt the first LR rule: Expression "+" Number

+		// Attempt this alternative, if fail, finish match
+      	CHOICE: On failure, goto Done
+      	// Skip LR CALL, delegate to rest of definition CHAR '+'
+      	CALL Number

+      	// Now at end of a LR rule and it has succeeded

+      	// Because extending a seed does not re-evaluate the full pattern,
+      	// we dont' have to worry about catching a "shorter" match.

+      	// TODO: Update growing data structure, which is a reverse capture list

+      	COMMIT and jump to GrowSuccess     // Pop the choice off stack because the seed was successfully grown

+    GrowSuccess:
+      	i++
+      	grow[i].start = grow[0].start     // pure LR call
+      grow[i].end = CurrentPosition
+      GOTO TryPlus                      // jump back to attempt the first LR rule

+    Done:
+      // If there were no captures, we could just RETURN here.
+      // But, captures that accrued during the match to Expression must be saved
+      // onto the global capture stack before we return.
+      PUSH results onto capture stack (backwards from i down to 0) Return

+---

 ## Full case

+This case contains more alternatives that introduce complexities into the above algorithm.

 ### Pattern definitions:
     Expression = (Expression "+" Number) / (Expression "X" Number) / Number / Var